 At the terminal you will find a few shops at the Puerto Magico, an ATM and kisoks where you can book excursions and tours.

-Getting Around Puerto Vallarta – Mexico
+Getting Around Puerto Vallarta, Mexico

 Taxis and public buses are available just outside the cruise terminal.
-A taxi ride to downtown Puerto Vallarta should cost approximately $80 – $100 pesos a ride, but the fare is negotiable (there are no posted rates or meters).
+A taxi ride to downtown Puerto Vallarta should cost approximately $80 - $100 pesos ย a ride, but the fare is negotiable (there are no posted rates or meters).
 Federal Zone cabs, which are allowed inside the port gates may cost you more than taking a yellow cab which are available outside the gates.

 The bus fare is $7.50 pesos (less than 1 U.S. Dollar) per person, per ride (there are no transfers, so you have to pay for each ride).
-Exact change is needed Taking a bus marked “Centro” heading south will take you downtown.
-Don’t take it if it says both “centro” and “tunel” as it will bypass downtown.
-To get back to the ship, take a bus marked “Marina Vallarta,” “Marriott,” or “Westin.”
+Exact change is neededย Taking a bus marked "Centro" heading south will take you downtown.
+Don't take it if it says both "centro" and "tunel" as it will bypass downtown. ย To get back to the ship, take a bus marked "Marina Vallarta," "Marriott," or "Westin."

-On foot is the most popular way to explore downtown Puerto Vallarta, the seaside boardwalk called Malecon, known for its sculptures, and the Old Town (Romantic Zone).
+On foot is the most popular way to explore downtown Puerto Vallarta, the seaside boardwalk called Malecon, known for its sculptures,ย and the Old Town (Romantic Zone).

-Shopping In Puerto Vallarta – Mexico
+Shopping in Puerto Vallarta, Mexico

 Mexico is known for its silver jewelry and brightly colored clothing and textiles.
 Puerto Vallarta gets lots of tourists each year, and so there are quite a few shopping opportunities.
 Hand blown glass and Talavera pottery are favorites along with Mexican sarongs in festive colors and patterns.
 Tequila is synonymous with Mexico, and there are shops whose sole product is various types and flavors of the drink.